mfisher5/Pacific-cod-RADseq/doc/README.md

 ## Documentation

+Some additional documentation saved into Jupyter notebooks during data processing / analysis.
+These notebooks have been carried over from another repository.
+They are intended for record-keeping, and so may not be user-friendly.

 - Stacks - to cstacks: Final run of Stacks, from `process_radtags` to `cstacks`.
 Note that this notebook does show code to run through `populations`, but this was not the final code for the manuscript (see next notebook, pstacks to filtering).

 - Stacks - pstacks to filtering: Final run of Stacks, `pstacks` through `populations` with additional filtering for minor allele frequencies, hardy-weinberg, and missing genotypes